riton/awesome-tools/README.md

 * [cerbos](https://github.com/cerbos/cerbos) - Language-agnostic, scalable authorization solution that makes user permissions and authorization simple to implement and manage by writing context-aware access control policies for your application resources.

+### C.A / PKI

+* [mkcert](https://github.com/FiloSottile/mkcert) - Simple zero-config tool to make locally trusted development certificates with any names you'd like.

 ### CTF

 * [awesome-ctf](https://github.com/apsdehal/awesome-ctf) - A curated list of CTF frameworks, libraries, resources and softwares.